isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2611.md

 ---
-title: Enhanzcom - FITPRISE Sales & Inventory System - (5 users)
+title: MMS - Xero Accounting Solution - E -  Xero Premium Full Integration Package
 permalink: /productivity-solutions-grant/solutionrepo/solution2611
 ---

 ### Description

-FITPRISE Sales & Inventory System is a flexible business system platform for Sales and Stock Inventory operations.
-System provides tracking of sales leads through to quotation creation and/or management of the issuance, receipt and movement of stock inventory items.
-The solution provides the flexibility to create customized reports, fields, logic to meet the SMEs operations workflow.
-This helps with user system acceptance as system processes are more familiar to their daily operations.
+At MetroCorp, we believe in being your partner in management services.
+Our team's mission is to support you in your businesses.
+By digitalising through our MMS - Xero Accounting Solution, we can solve the business needs so that you can have a peace of mind to focus on navigating your business through the challenging economy.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Enhanzcom_Inventory_20210029_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/METROPOLITAN_20210297_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria